statechannels/go-nitro/.adr/0010-interest-bearing-channel.md

 The Bitcoin ecosystem has a strong intrinsic incentive toward participating in LN, as LN is the most (only?) viable solution to scaling BTC denominated payments with security anchored to bitcoin.

 Further: holders of BTC have relatively few options for activating their capital to produce a yield.
-Assets in EVM environments can generate yield via any number of defi protocols, including Ethereum proof-of-stake (staking pools offer approx %4 yield with near zero overhead).
+Assets in EVM environments can generate yield via any number of DeFi protocols, including Ethereum proof-of-stake (staking pools offer approx 4% yield with near zero overhead).

 ### Technical